in2code-de/lux/Documentation/Technical/FAQ/Index.md

 see [Identification](../Identification/Index.md) for more information.

+## How to track downloads with an extension like fal_securedownload or secure_downloads

+LUX automatically tracks downloadable files (if file extensions are properly configured in TypoScript setup) even if those files are related anywhere else then on the own website.
+Nevertheless, we need to have real filenames to download (like `filename.pdf`).
+So we would recommend to use the extension `fal_protect`.
+This extension allows to set permissions on files within file storages (like fileadmin) but doesn't replace the URL.

 ## Debugging in JavaScript or why is Lux not working?

 There is a debug output in browser console.
 This is helpful to find problems with lux on your website.
 E.g. it shows